jasonleinart/blog-site/_posts/2025-08-01-multi-agent-ai-systems-landscape.md

 **Research and Knowledge Work:** As demonstrated by Anthropic’s multi-agent research system, these setups excel at tasks requiring broad exploration and synthesis .
 Some real-world uses:

 * **Market Research and Business Intelligence:** Instead of a human analyst manually gathering information, a multi-agent system can parallelize the work.
 One agent scours news articles and press releases (web search agent), another analyzes social media trends (social media agent), another compiles financial metrics from databases.
 A coordinating agent then aggregates these findings into a report or actionable insights.
-AutoGPT and similar systems have been experimented with for market research, producing outlines or analyses by delegating web browsing and data gathering to sub-agents .
+AutoGPT and similar systems have been experimented with for market research, producing outlines or analyses by delegating web browsing and data gathering to sub-agents.

 * **Scientific Research Assistance:** Picture an “AI lab assistant” comprised of agents: one agent formulates hypotheses or questions, another searches academic literature, another designs experiment or simulation parameters, and yet another analyzes data or reads graphs.
 The Allen Institute’s recent work on Semantic Scholar or other AI scientists touches on this idea, although it’s early.
 The multi-agent approach is attractive for research because one agent alone might not be skilled at all tasks (reading papers vs. doing math vs. coding an analysis script), but a collection of specialized ones could cover more ground.